eclipse/chemclipse/README.md

+# Chemclipse

-The Eclipse ChemClipse project offers data reading and processing in the domain of Cheminformatics and Bioinformatics.
+The Eclipse Chemclipse project offers functionality for data reading and processing in the domain of Cheminformatics and Bioinformatics.
 Specifically, workflows for chromatography coupled with mass spectrometry (GC/MS), flame-ionization detectors (GC/FID) and nuclear magnetic resonance (NMR) are implemented.

+[Chemclipse](https://projects.eclipse.org/projects/science.chemclipse) is part of the [Eclipse Science](https://projects.eclipse.org/projects/science) working group.

 The EPL-licenced ChemClipe project is also the basis for [OpenChrom®](https://github.com/Openchrom/openchrom).